CyrusKashef/BK_Randomizer/README.txt

 * Shuffle Skyboxes: Shuffles the skies and the clouds of the levels.
 * Shuffle Talking Sprites: Shuffles the head sprites used in conversations.

-### Customizable
+### MAP Config

 ##### Models, Animations, & Properties
-* Select a preset to change how the game is played.
+* Select a checkbox to swap aesthetics (A) or death properties (P)
-* When clicking on a preset, a short description will appear below.
+* Aesthetic changes mean model and animation swapping
+* Death properties change the user interacts with the object and how that object interacts when BK makes contact.
+Example: What an enemy is weak to, how many honeycombs the enemy drops upon dying, what the enemy is weak to, etc.

 ##### How To Edit The JSON Files
-* Go to the directory leading to "BK_Rando_v2.0\Randomization_Processes\Misc_Manipulation\Models_Animations_Properties\".
+* Go to the directory leading to "BK_Rando_v2.0\Randomization_Processes\Misc_Manipulation\Models_Animations_Properties\JSON_Files\".
-* The JSON is broken into 4 sections: Description, Model, Animation, Properties.
+* The JSON is broken into 3 sections: Model, Animation, Properties.
-* Each section has 4 subsections.
+* Each section has subsections.
 The names of the subsections don't matter, but they must be distinct from the other subsections.
 * Each subsection may have different types:
   - Original/Replacements: Each original will be randomly replaced with a replacement.
 For models and animations, replacements must be the same size or smaller than the original and each replacement will only be used once.
 For properties, any number of original/replacement files are allowed and each property can be used more than once.
   - Swap: Swap1 will swap into Swap2, Swap2=>Swap3...
 Last Swap#=>Swap1.